-Commencing the week of September 26, 2022 the Certificate Holders notified owners of CI of its plans to develop detailed construction plans for this EM&CP.
-Table 13-1 lists the CI owners that were identified within Segment 9.
+Commencing the week of October 5, 2022, the Certificate Holders notified owners of CI of its plans to develop detailed construction plans for this EM&CP.
+Appendix R lists the CI owners that were identified within Segment 8.
 Emails were sent to the CI owners listed who were identified through a variety of methods including Dig Safe record requests, computer search of available records and discussions with known and potential CI owners.
-An example email notification is included in Appendix R including the accompanying fact sheet describing the Project, construction timing and introduction of an EM&CP, an overview of CI crossings and CHPE construction, a route map for Segment 9, and typical engineering trench and crossing drawings.

-This outreach and consultation was completed in early October 2022, at least 180 days prior to the filing of EM&CP for Segment 9 (CC28d).
+An example email notification is included in Appendix R including the accompanying fact sheet describing the Project, construction timing and introduction of an EM&CP, an overview of CI crossings and CHPE construction, a route map for Segment 8, and typical engineering trench and crossing drawings.
+This outreach and consultation was completed in October 2022 at least 180 days prior to the filing of EM&CP for Segment 8 (CC28d).

 Since the initial email notification, the Certificate Holders' representatives have had additional telephone and email communications with CI owners to discuss their processes and requirements for engaging in the review of the Project's construction plans, initial conditions for crossing the respective CI owner's infrastructure, providing as-built drawings, and fees for engaging in the review process.
-A summary of those activities is included in Table 13-1, and sample engagement materials are included in Appendix R.
+A summary of those activities and sample engagement materials are included in Appendix R.